-Quickstart: Upload, download, and list blobs by using Azure PowerShell
+Quickstart: Upload, download, and list blobs with PowerShell

 Use the Azure PowerShell module to create and manage Azure resources.
 Creating or managing Azure resources can be done from the PowerShell command line or in scripts.
 This guide describes using PowerShell to transfer files between local disk and Azure Blob storage.

 The features described in this article are now available to accounts that have a hierarchical namespace.
 To review limitations, see the Known issues with Azure Data Lake Storage Gen2 article.

 To access Azure Storage, you'll need an Azure subscription.
 If you don't already have a subscription, then create a free account before you begin.

 This article has been updated to use the new Azure PowerShell Az module.
 You can still use the AzureRM module, which will continue to receive bug fixes until at least December 2020.
 To learn more about the new Az module and AzureRM compatibility, see Introducing the new Azure PowerShell Az module.
 For Az module installation instructions, see Install Azure PowerShell.